rhjacobsen/CN_workshops/Workshops/2/README.md

     tayga -d &

 Inspect the new interface by using ifconfig nat64.
 On the NAT64 gateway try to ping6 2001:db8:1:ffff::192.168.0.1.
-If it succeeds Tayga is running properly.
+If it succeeds, Tayga is running properly.

-Add default gateway routes to Node 1 and Node 2, respectively:
+Add default gateway routes to Node-1 and Node-2, respectively:

     ip -6 route replace default via 2001:db8:1:1::1      (Node 1)
     ip route replace default via 192.168.1.1             (Node 2)

 > ##### Challenge 3.4
-> Try to ping Node 2 from Node 1.
+> Try to ping Node-2 from Node-1.
 What address should you ping and what is the results?
 > ```
 >
 >